AFLplusplus/AFLplusplus/README.md

-  Among others afl++ has, e.g. more performant llvm_mode, supporting llvm up to version 9, Qemu 3.1, more speed and crashfixes for Qemu, laf-intel feature for Qemu (with libcompcov) and more.
+  Among others afl++ has, e.g. more performant llvm_mode, supporting llvm up to version 9, Qemu 3.1, more speed and crashfixes for Qemu, laf-intel feature for Qemu (with libcompcov), better *BSD and Android support and more.

   Additionally the following patches have been integrated: